vns25/Social-Network-Analysis/README.md

 # Social-Network-Analysis

-Java projects that grab information from Facebook abd search the hidden useful information from the grabbed information by computer.
+1) Grabs information from Facebook and searches the hidden useful information from the grabbed information by computer.